 Decisions in respect of licensing applications, whether that be a new licence or a variation, are made at first instance by the Licensing Committee of the local authority.

 However, an applicant, or indeed an objector, who is aggrieved by such a decision has the option of appealing it to the Magistrates Court.
-Our solicitors regularly represent both those appealing decisions and those defending the appeals.
+Our licensing solicitors regularly represent both those appealing decisions and those defending them.
 A huge amount of meticulous preparation is required in order to be successful at such hearings, and our solicitors can deal with each and every stage of the process.